TobaQUINN/LinearRegression-Synthetic-/README.md

 ## Loss Function (How We Measure Error)

-To quantify how well the model is performing, we use the Mean Squared Error (MSE):
+To quantify how well the model is performing, I used the Mean Squared Error (MSE):

 > J(w, b) = (1/n) Σ (y - (wx + b))²